-Learn about Indigenous Services Canada (ISC)'s programs to support eligible First Nations and Inuit students pursuing post-secondary education and career development, and support for Canadian post-secondary institutions.
+Learn about Indigenous Services Canada (ISC)'s distinctions-based strategies that support First Nations, Inuit and Métis Nation students pursuing post-secondary education.

-Find out how ISC provides financial assistance to First Nations and eligible Inuit students enrolled in eligible post-secondary programs.
+ISC provides financial assistance to First Nations students who are enrolled in eligible post-secondary programs.

 Learn about initiatives that help First Nations and Inuit youth gain work experience, acquire essential employment skills and learn about job and career options.

-Use this searchable list of more than 750 bursaries, scholarships and incentives available across Canada.
+Use this searchable list of 688 bursaries, scholarships and incentives available across Canada.